g-sriharshitha/Amazon-clone/README.md

 # Amazon-clone
-This is a clone of  amazon homepage using html, css
+This is a clone of  amazon homepage using html, css.
 Author: Sri Harshitha Gummadi